 Release Notes: More bugfixes have been made to tags and searching.

-Paperwork is a GUI to make papers searchable using OCR.
+Paperwork is a GUI to make papers easily searchable using OCR.
 The basic idea behind Paperwork is "scan & forget" : You should be able to just scan a new document and forget about it until the day you need it again.

 Release Notes: This is the first release.
 The main functionalities are: automatic OCR & indexation, automatic page orientation detection, scanner feeder support, PDF and image importing, labels, and quick image editing (rotation/cropping).